nicholaishaw/nosql-challenge/README.md

    </br>4b.
 I used update_many to convert RatingValue to integer numbers.

 ## Part 3: Exploratory Analysis
-The magazine has specific questions they want me to answer, which will help them find the locations they wish to visit and avoid.
-The following analyses will be completed in the NoSQL_analysis.ipynb jupyter file.
+The magazine has specific questions they want me to answer, which will help them find the locations they wish to visit and avoid. **The following analyses were completed in the NoSQL_analysis.ipynb jupyter file.**

 Some notes to be aware when exploring the dataset: